Lullabot/d8_custom_migration/README.md

 what needs to be adjusted in the migration, or that this is a row that should just be skipped.
 You can also see what the current process looks like.
 It may be that it's the process that needs to be adjusted, like adding a new value to the map of before and after values for fields, widgets, and formatters.

-A common problem in upgrades are custom view modes that existed in the D7 site which don't exist in the D8 site.
-The config/optional directory contains an example of a custom view mode that needs to be added to the D8 site.
-Other common problems are non-core fields, formatters, and widgets that are missing in the D8 site.
+Common problems are non-core fields, formatters, and widgets that are missing in the D8 site.
 Missing fields will just be ignored, but if migrated fields use non-core formatters or widgets the migration will explode with a "Missing dependencies" error, so it's important to make sure something has been done to either install them in D8 or add code to massage them into valid values.
-This is part of what is needed to fix the migration of node references, for instance.
+An example of this is in the include file to migrate node references, for instance.

 As you're debugging, the migration you're trying to fix may get stuck and never stop running.
 To fix that, do the following, using the name of the broken migration: